 Diesel soot is generated from incomplete combustion of diesel fuel.
 Carbon and other particulates vary, depending on engine type, size, and fuel used.
 Particulate filters have been employed since the mid-1970s and used in vehicles since 1985.

 - Cordierite is the most common material.
 Ceramic-based cordierite has excellent filtering properties, inexpensive and thermally efficient.

 - Silicon carbide is the second most common filtering material.
 The silicon carbide has a higher melting point, but not as thermally efficient.

 DPF filters have developed into the most economical means to capture and dispose of diesel particulate matter.
 Regeneration techniques have been able to prolong the life of filters, by “burning off” soot and other carbon particles.
 Thermal regeneration is by far the most complete and efficient form of operating particulate filters.

 The continued progression of DPF and DEF systems are growing pains for emission regulations.
 In the 60s, there were no automotive standards to control what was coming out of the tailpipe.
 Americans could see the impact of dirty diesel fuel, from the billows of black smoke gushing out of exhaust pipes.

 Current EPA regulations, which took effect in 2010 have reversed the trend.
 Modern diesel engines run much cleaner and operate at higher efficiencies.

 The 2010 EPA regulations for diesel engines was by far the most significant clean-air regulation in our lifetime.
 It is believed, the standards will reduce carbon and nitrous oxide emissions by 1 million tons per year.
 It is equivalent to removing 35 million passenger cars from the highway.
-The drive to clean exhaust system is one of those wonders that gets the job done.
+The drive to clean exhaust system is one of those important controls that is helping us to get the job done.